tedslittlerobot/l4-auth/readme.md

 L4 Auth
 =======

-> Some basic user functionality for Laravel 4
+> Some user functionality for Laravel 4